microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 The solution comprises the following projects:

 - ScenarioSimulator.
 This project contains the logic that implements each of the scenarios.
+You can configure the parameters used by the simulator (number of devices, simulation duration, warm up time, and so on) by editing the mysettings.config file in this project.

 - Devices.Events.
 This project defines the events that the simulated devices for each of the scenarios can raise.